 How Gyroscopes Work Like Electric Motors

-Bodies in motion oscillate; particles propogating through space spin; it is the natural order of things that journey to move in three dimensions rather than the illusion of one.
-In cross-section, a particle may appear to be propogating like a wave when actually it is spinning -- as does our moon on its journey around the sun.
+Atomic particles propagating in cloud formation spin, photons oscillate; it is the natural order of things that journey, to move in three dimensions rather than the illusion of one.
+In cross-section, a particle may appear to be propagating like a wave when actually it is spinning -- as does our moon on its journey around the sun.

-And then we have magnetic fields which appear to reach out like fingers in all directions.
-This supplement will ask you to consider that, in fact, those fields propogate as a rotational vortex, debunking the concept that magnetic fields are lines of force.
+And then we have magnetic fields which appear to reach out symmetrically like fingers in all directions.
+This supplement will ask you to consider that, in fact, magnetic fields propagate as a rotational vortex, debunking the concept that magnetic fields are lines of force.

 Let's first consider the three perpendicular planes of rotation in a gyroscope, we will call them x, y and z.